Europe Now!: History

 In January 2023, movement co-founder Milojko Spajić announced his candidacy for the March 2023 presidential elections, Eventually, he was disqualified due to suspicions he has Serbian citizenship, since Montenegrin law does not allow people with dual citizenship to run for the presidency.
 Spajić’s disqualification by the central election body, composed mostly by the DPS and DF delegates, was quick and did not wait for the completion of a probe launched by the Ministry of Interior.
 This gave food to speculation that decision was influenced by the DPS as Spajić was seen as a serious threat to incumbent president Milo Đukanović.
-Commision members representing the DF also voted to disqualify Spajić.
+Commission members representing the DF also voted to disqualify Spajić.
 Shortly after that, movement decided to nominate its other co-founder Jakov Milatović.
+In the first round, Milatović outperformed the polls, gaining 29% of the votes and eventually defeating long-ruling incumbent Milo Đukanović in the second round runoff on 2 April, winning roughly 60% of the votes.